 Provides social and life skills for newly arrived young people and their families, case management, employment and training support, English literacy, financial literacy and family and community participation in social activities, local events, festivals.
 Service is open to all communities (refugees and newly arrived).

 Provides an alternative education setting for disengaged or at risk youth.
 The program is a nationally recognised qualification which aims to improve basic literacy and numeracy skills whilst keeping participants engaged and connected to education.
 Our class sizes are small - no more than 15 maximum in a class, with the support of a well established and intensive Student Wellbeing program and classroom volunteers to assist with learning where necessary.
 Student Wellbeing is available every class day and also assists in preparation and transition into the "next step".
 Participants completing this program may return to school, go on to further education or employment.

 The Certificate of General Education for Youth (CGEA for Youth) is designed specifically for school aged young people between 14 and 19 years.
 Run over four days, the program also consists of additional life skills content which investigates mental health, anger management, team work, bullying, cyber safety and drugs and alcohol.

-ECHO Youth and Family Services provides chaplains in five local schools.
+ECHO Youth and Family Services provides chaplains in four local schools.
 Our experienced chaplains concentrate on one-to-one counselling with young people in crisis and work with young people to address common issues such as body image, addictions, grief and behaviour management.

 Child FIRST is a centralised intake and assessment service.
 The service is a family information, referral and support team.
 One of Child FIRST's roles is to provide a streamlined and integrated approach into the South East Family Services alliance when there are parenting or wellbeing concerns for children.
 The primary purpose of Child FIRST is to ensure that children, young people and their families are linked effectively into services.